aryanpingle/Canvas-Animations/README.md

 # SWD Website BITS Goa

-The main repository for the development of SWD website of BITS Goa.
-It is hosted at swd.bits-goa.ac.in
+The main repository for the development of SWD website of BITS Goa.<br>Hosted at [swd.bits-goa.ac.in](https://swd.bits-goa.ac.in)

 ---